plan28-06/plan28-06/README.md

 - 👋 Hi, I’m a undergrad pursing Computer Science(sophomore) , just meddling with stuff here and there.
-- ⚡ Use at your own risk - Are you a doubly linked list cuz you're the only one I can see in both directions --- 😜

 <p align="center">